andikatjacobdennis/WPF-Piano/README.md

 # 🎹 WPF Piano

-**WPF Piano** is an enhanced virtual piano built using **C#** and **WPF (.NET 9+)**.
-It simulates a realistic piano keyboard with features like audio synthesis, MIDI support, waveform selection, note recording/playback, and a live oscilloscope.
-Designed for hobbyists, music learners, and developers interested in audio DSP and modern UI design.
+**WPF Piano** is a virtual synthesizer and piano application built with **C#** and **WPF (.NET 9+)**.
+It offers real-time audio synthesis, MIDI support, waveform selection, note recording/playback, and a live oscilloscope.
+Perfect for hobbyists, music learners, and developers exploring audio DSP or modern desktop UI.

 ![screenshot](screenshot.png)